-- Project was designed to avoid impacts on threatened species and communities within the site. - 162 ha of native vegetation clearance, including 82 ha of woodland and 80 ha of DNG. - BC Act: 15.29 ha of threatened ecological communities (TEC) would be impacted, including 12.24 ha of Box Gum Woodland (CEEC), of which 7.54 ha is woodland (mod-good and low class), 0.56 ha is planted and 4.14 is DNG. - EPBC Act: 7.26 ha of the Box Gum Woodland (CEEC), of which 5.68 ha is woodland (moderate good) and 1.58 ha is DNG. - Although Koala (endangered under BC Act and EPBC Act) habitat would be impacted (80.5 ha), assessment found that the project would be unlikely to significantly reduce the area of occupancy for Koalas and impacts would be offset. - Recommended conditions require the Applicant to carry out detailed monitoring of the bird and bat strike impacts of the project, and carry out adaptive management if the impacts are higher than predicted. - Offset requirements : 4,337 ecosystem credits and 3,253 species credits.
+- Project was designed to avoid impacts on threatened species and communities within the site. - 162 ha of native vegetation clearance, including 82 ha of woodland and 80 ha of DNG. - BC Act: - 15.29 ha of threatened ecological communities (TEC) would be impacted, including: - o 12.24 ha of Box Gum Woodland (CEEC), of which 7.54 ha is woodland (mod-good and low class), 0.56 ha is planted and 4.14 is DNG; - 3.05 ha of Carex Sedgeland (EEC). - EPBC Act: 7.26 ha of the Box Gum Woodland (CEEC), of which 5.68 ha is woodland (moderate good) and 1.58 ha is DNG. - 0.8 ha of Austral Toadflax (vulnerable under BC Act and EPBC Act) would be impacted and would be offset. - 80.5 ha of koala (endangered under BC Act and EPBC Act) habitat would be impacted.
+Assessment found that the project would be unlikely to significantly reduce the area of occupancy for koalas and impacts would be offset. - Recommended conditions require the Applicant to carry out detailed monitoring of the bird and bat strike impacts of the project, and carry out adaptive management if the impacts are higher than predicted. - Offset requirements: 4,337 ecosystem credits and 3,253 species credits.